JosieSanchez/love-finder/README.md

 # love-finder
-Node and Express Servers  / Dating App
+The Love Finder Survey allows user to play a game to find there match by answering 5 questions.
+The app used Bootstrap, Node and Express Servers